samdriggers2/LinnentownHomeValue/README.md

 # LinnentownHomeValue
-This repository houses replication files for a Tableau dashboard titled "Racial Disparities in Athens' Urban Renewal Project GA R-50"
+This repository houses replication files for a Tableau dashboard titled "Racial Disparities in Athens' Urban Renewal Project GA R-50."
+It contains only two files.
+First, it includes cleaned data from the University of Georgia's Community Mapping Lab on Urban Renewal Project GA R-50.
+This CSV file is titled "Linnentown_Project_HomeValues_Data.csv."
+Second, it includes R code used to analyze this data.
+This R script file is titled "Linnentown_Project_HomeValues_Code."
+For further information on the Linnentown Project, please see the UGA Community Mapping Lab (link: https://research.franklin.uga.edu/cmlab/).